On the 3-3-1 Landau pole: Approximating the 3-3-1 by the SM symmetry

 \subsection{Matching and strategy}

-We begin assessing the traditional construction of the m331 proposed as an extension of the SM.
-In this scenario, we have, as already mentioned, two couplings to match at each of two scales.
-Referring, again, to the breaking pattern
+The usual manner to investigate the running structure of the gauge couplings takes advantage of the fact that, below the scale of importance of the exotic particles (all heavier), the 3-3-1 Model must be approximated by the SM.
+This is a consequence of the natural decoupling of the heavier particles and of the apparent absence of new physics up to the TeV scale.
+Furthermore, the SSB of the model automatically splits into two processes, a fact which can be used to describe the approximation mentioned above at a given energy range.
+From this perspective, the breaking pattern may be written as

+The schematics above represents that, at the unknown $E_\text{high}$ scale, the 3-3-1 symmetry is broken down to the SM one, after which, at $E_\text{low}$ (to be identified with the electroweak scale), the breakdown to the conserved sector occurs.

-the entire process may be understood as: \textit{(i)} Nature is assumed to be well described by the $SU(3)_c \times SU(2)_L \times U(1)_Y$ symmetry immediately above a $E_\text{low}$ scale, below which the theory is supposed to be broken to the conserved $SU(3)_c \times U(1)_\text{EM}$; At this threshold, the couplings are fixed to their numerically known values; \textit{(ii)} $g_{2L},g_{Y}$ are evolved, according to the appropriate RGE ansatz and particle content (see below and in the next section), with increasing energy, up to $E_\text{high}$; \textit{(iii)} The second matching is performed to replace $g_{2L},g_{Y}$ by the emergent $g_{3L},g_{X}$; \textit{(iv)} The couplings are evolved again, now up to the pole, according to a second ansatz corresponding to the higher symmetry and/or larger set of particles suitable to the new energy range, once $E_\text{high}$ is also set as the scale in which the exotic particles' effects become important.
+Referring to this, the full process induced by the RGE transformations is understood as follows: (\textit{i}) Nature is assumed to be well described by the $SU(3)_c \times SU(2)_L \times U(1)_Y$ symmetry immediately above an $E_\text{low}$ scale, below which the theory is supposed to be broken to the conserved $SU(3)_c \times U(1)_\text{EM}$; At this threshold, the couplings are fixed to their numerically known values; (\textit{ii}) $g_{2L},g_{Y}$ are evolved, according to the appropriate particle content (see below and in the next section), with increasing energy, up to $E_\text{high}$; (\textit{iii}) The second matching is performed to replace $g_{2L},g_{Y}$ by the emergent $g_{3L},g_{X}$; (\textit{iv}) The couplings are evolved again, now up to the pole, according to a second structure corresponding to the higher symmetry and larger set of particles suitable to the new energy range.
+Notice that $E_\text{high}$ is the scale in which the effects of the heavy particles become important, which causes the apparent symmetry to change.